cmbuckley/cmbuckley.github.io/_posts/2007-04-01-internal-anchors.md

 categories:
   - Computing
 ---
-Well, it was an interesting hour that resulted in this…
+Well, it was an interesting hour that resulted in this...

 [Facebook](https://www.facebook.com) notes employ a redirect script for any links found in the note.
 There is a problem, however, when the link in question contains an apostrophe.
 The apostrophe is then matched out to its numerical code `&#036;`.